Last month, one of our rental properties looked like this:

 How Much Time Does a Renovation Require?

 The renovation spanned three weeks, from demolition to finishing touches.

 We planned in June (8 hours) and executed in July (approx. 30 hours, although this is a rough estimate.
 More details below).

-Before the work began, Will and I needed to decide how much involvement we wanted.
+Before the work began, we needed to decide how much involvement we wanted.

 As background, we’ve worked with our contractor for years.
 We’re comfortable with his quality, speed, pricing and — most importantly — his integrity.